thesauri/reversai/README.md

 1. Copy the sample bot folder `oth3ll0grindr2000` and place the copy in the `bots` directory.
 2. Rename the directory to the name of your bot
 3. Write your bot in the `<bot_name>/bot.py` file by implementing the `get_move` method.
+4. Some preselected Python packages are available to use (see `backend/requirements.txt)`.
+If you want to add some other Python packages, contact the organizers.

 ## Bot submission
 1. On your computer, commit the bot and push it to your forked repository